logic-fabric/vanilla-boilerplate/README.md

-# vanilla-boilerplate
+# Vanilla boilerplate - Jan 2022

-A boilerplate for HTML / Sass / Vanilla JS projects - Jan 2022
+A boilerplate to quick start a HTML / Sass / Vanilla JS project.